The technology that moves genereAvventura: The Terrific Menace of the Invaders from Audiogalaxy (GA:TTMOTIFA)

 other "problems" due to the new

-optimization to the managing of the
+optimization to the

 graphics through scripting.